MSeidelFed/KineticMSI/USAGE.md

 ## Usage Instructions
 KineticMSI has been divided into several steps:

-1. Input data: Data matrices featuring normalized or ready-to-compare abundances across MSI pixels, where the input data includes isotopologue intensities is a necessity.
+1. Input data: Data matrices featuring normalized or ready-to-compare abundances across MSI pixels, where the input data includes isotopologue intensities is required.

 1. Data pre-processing: The procedure is meant to delete potentially confounding pixels, which might be misinterpreted as enriched if left within the datasets during natural isotopic enrichment corrections.